-ABSTRACT.
-We propose a class of finite element schemes for systems of hyperbolic conservation laws, that are based on finite element discretizations of appropriate relaxation models.
-We show that the finite element schemes are stable and, when the compensated compactness theory is applicable, do converge to a weak solution of the hyperbolic system.
-The schemes are using piecewise polynomials of arbitrary degree and their consistency error is of high order.
-We also prove that the rate of convergence of the relaxation system to a smooth solution of the conservation laws is of order $O(\varepsilon)$.
+Abstract.
+We propose a class of finite element schemes for systems of hyperbolic conservation laws that are based on finite element discretizations of appropriate relaxation models.
+We consider both semidiscrete and fully discrete finite element schemes and show that the schemes are stable and, when the compensated compactness theory is applicable, do converge to a weak solution of the hyperbolic system.
+The schemes use piecewise polynomials of arbitrary degree and their consistency error is of high order.
+We also prove that the rate of convergence of the relaxation system to a smooth solution of the conservation laws is of order $O(\varepsilon)$ .